lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:

-For our project we decided to create one docker image for training.
-The image buildin is automated with Cloud build so that everytime we push code to the main branch of the project repository it builds a new image with a :latest tag.
-To run our image the user would first need a machine with GPU, then would need to pull the image doing `sudo docker pull gcr.io/wired-standard-374308/finalproject:latest` and finally, run the image by using `sudo docker run gcr.io/wired-standard-374308/finalproject:latest`.
-The link to the docker file is <https://github.com/lucialarraona/dtu_mlops23_project/blob/main/Dockerfile>
+For our project we decided to create one docker image for training given different complications.
+The image building is automated with Cloud build so that everytime we push code to the main branch of the project repository it builds a new image with a `:latest` tag.
+Given the docker file is meant to be a containerized application, to run our image the user would first need a machine with GPU, then would need to pull the image doing `sudo docker pull gcr.io/wired-standard-374308/finalproject:latest` and finally, run the image by using `sudo docker run gcr.io/wired-standard-374308/finalproject:latest`.
+Since it  The link to the docker file is <https://github.com/lucialarraona/dtu_mlops23_project/blob/main/Dockerfile>

 ### Question 16